-Additionally, and in order to promote capacity building among the security community, in 2016 ENISA will launch a competition in the form a 'capture the flag' challenge, named 'ENISA cyber challenge'.
+Promoting capacity building among the security community, in 2016 ENISA will launch a competition in the form a 'capture the flag' challenge, named 'ENISA cyber challenge'.
 It will be aimed at university students from technical schools and security practitioners from the industry.
 Its goal will be to increase the interest in NIS in these communities by promoting excellence in the form of competitions, as well as to gather feedback on the areas of interest for the communities.
 In order to do so, ENISA will try to achieve large participation among individuals from different MS.